KevinTheMix/CheatSheets/# IT/Ruby.md

 Blocks are pieces of code that are called by a method and allows some customization, often a recurring treatment applied to each item provided by the method
 Blocks cannot stand on their own: they can only follow a method call, however a block can be attached to any method (all methods have a default one)
-Methods that don't use blocks can still get one attached, in which case nothing happens e.g. puts {puts "koko"} prints nothing
-This construct is useful to change what happens during each iteration just by changing the block (and not the method) => From a design standpoint this is good because different concerns are decoupled
+Methods that don't use blocks can still get one attached, in which case nothing happens eg puts {puts "koko"} prints nothing This construct is useful to change what happens during each iteration just by changing the block (and not the method) => From a design standpoint this is good because different concerns are decoupled